PRIME-RE/prime-re.github.io/.ipynb_checkpoints/README-checkpoint.md

 <a name="macaque_warps"></a>
 ### Warps between macaque templates
 Transforming data (e.g. parcellations, statistical maps) between the various template spaces requires the registration of those templates to one another.
-[Nikolos Sirmpilatze](https://github.com/niksirbi) has done that for the first 5 templates on the above table, using [ANTs](http://stnava.github.io/ANTs/).
+[Nikoloz Sirmpilatze](https://github.com/niksirbi) has done that for the first 5 templates on the above table, using [ANTs](http://stnava.github.io/ANTs/).
 Find out more in this [github repository](https://github.com/niksirbi/Macaque_Template_Warps).
 * [See how macaque template warps were computed](https://github.com/niksirbi/Macaque_Template_Warps/blob/master/macaque_template_warps.ipynb)
 * [See how to use macaque template warps](https://github.com/niksirbi/Macaque_Template_Warps/blob/master/how_to_apply_template_warps.ipynb)